juraj-hrivnak/Pakku/docs/topics/Managing-Projects.md

 # Managing Projects

-On this page you will learn how to:
+On this page, you will learn how to:

 - [Add projects](#adding-projects)
 - [Remove projects](#removing-projects)